BooXtream/BooXtream-WooCommerce/readme.txt

 BooXtream Basics:

-BooXtream uses 3 data fields with information about the end users to watermark and personalise the eBooks:
+BooXtream uses 3 data fields with information about the end users to watermark and personalise the ebooks:

-* Customer Name (used to personalise the eBook, see below)
+* Customer Name (used to personalise the ebook, see below)
-* Customer Email Address (used to personalise the eBook, see below)
+* Customer Email Address (used to personalise the ebook, see below)
 * WooCommerce Order ID (used for reports and transaction logging)

-Every eBook processed by BooXtream for WooCommerce contains invisible watermarks.
-Optionally, the eBooks also contain a combination of visible extra's based on 'Customer Name' and 'Customer Email Address':
+Every ebook processed by BooXtream for WooCommerce contains invisible watermarks.
+Optionally, the ebooks also contain a combination of visible extra's based on 'Customer Name' and 'Customer Email Address':

 * a personalised ex libris image on the bookplate (the page after the cover page)
 * a footer text at the end of every chapter
-* a personalised page (disclaimer page) at the end of the eBook.
+* a personalised page (disclaimer page) at the end of the ebook.

 More info: www.booxtream.com